-Taking the leap to start your own business?
-These 10 tips will help get you off to a good start.
+Taking the leap of faith to start your own business is a big decision and there are many things to consider.
+Here are 10 tips to help get your new venture off to a good start.

-Be very clear about why you do what you do, and why your service is different to other businesses.
+Be very clear about why you do what you do, why your service is different to other businesses, and how you intend to stand out from the crowd.
 Be inspired by your vision, as this is what will connect customers to your passion for the service or product you offer.

 No entrepreneur achieves success alone.
 Each business is supported by a thriving eco-system of suppliers, partners, customers and clients.
-When you recognise that you collectively are contributing to a bigger cause, you will feel much more supported in your journey to being a successful business.
+When you recognise that collectively you are contributing to a bigger picture, you will feel much more supported in your journey to being a successful business.

 Have a really strong sense about who your ideal customers and clients are.
 At the start, while you might be willing to take business from anyone, it is a good idea to understand how your pricing, offer and service to these customers will (or will not) grow your customer base.
 Is the potential customer aligned to your business ethos?
 Can the initial sale grow into more of a partnership?

-If you test your website with real people, you will be able to tell when something isn’t clear or if there is a design issue which may stop them from buying from you.
-A quick update with your website designer or in your website platform can save lots of questions down the track.
+If you test your website with real people, you will be able to tell when something isn’t clear or if there is a website design issue that may put people off buying from you.
+A quick catch-up with your website designer or an adjustment to your website platform can save a lot of angst down the track.

-You may have a great product or service and you are going to need confidence to successfully close sales with customers.
-Figure out exactly why a customer will choose you and ensure you can communicate this strongly.
-Some businesses engage a coach to help them learn top sales techniques.
+You may believe you have a great product or service, but you are still going to need confidence to successfully close sales with customers.
+Figure out exactly why a customer will choose you versus your competition – and ensure you can communicate this strongly.
+Some businesses engage a coach or business mentor to help them learn top sales techniques.

 Even if you are yet to land your first client or make your first sale, it is very important to be visible as a business to your network.
-Keep sharing your offer and value to people.
+Keep sharing your offer and value to people through social media.
 This can take time before you start to see people instantly recognising you.